By WILLIAM WINDSOR

 Jeff Baron began to fear for his life after discovering emails exchanged by several attorneys whom he had trusted — Charla Aldous, Jeff Rasansky, and Jerry Masson.
-In the emails, these lawyers were conspiring to physical harm and even “kill him” (the emails did not suggest this was made in jest).
+The emails indicated that they wished him physical harm and even death.
 Jeff Baron believes this was caused by jealousy and irritation that they were having to do any work for the money they were being paid.
-The emails include: (1) a plot to ruin Jeff Baron’s case by disclosing confidential information to adversaries and to intervene in Jeff Baron’s lawsuits to make allegations (false) in court that will kill him; (2) literally threaten to kill him (laughing about it); (3) a plot to “beat his (Jeff Baron’s) ass” and to send a prostitute to rape Jeff.
-In this email, the lawyers discuss who will owe who drinks after the deed is done; (4) and call Jeff Baron names like “titty baby” in response to his complaint that they are destroying his companies.
-The attorneys said Jeff should join the marines and go to Afghanistan.
+The emails include: (1) a plot to ruin Jeff Baron’s case by disclosing confidential information to adversaries and to intervene in Jeff Baron’s lawsuits to make allegations (false) in court that will kill him; (2) literally threaten to kill him (laughing about it); (3) a plot to beat his (Jeff Baron’s) ass and to send a prostitute to rape Jeff.
+In this email, the lawyers discuss who will owe who drinks after the deed is done; (4) and call Jeff Baron names like titty baby in response to his complaint that they are destroying his companies.
+The attorneys said he should join the marines and go to Afghanistan.

 The federal bankruptcy judge appointed to preside over the Ondova bankruptcy was Judge Stacey C.G.
 Jernigan, a colleague and friend of Judge Royal Furgeson.

 Transcripts from the court proceedings indicate that Judge Royal Furgeson and Judge Stacey Jernigan discussed and coordinated Jeff Baron’s case through private meetings, lunches, and other ex parte discussions.